1944 (film)

 1944 is a 2015 Estonian war drama film directed by Elmo Nüganen.
-The film first premiered in February 2015 in Berlin, Germany, before its release in Estonia and other Northern European countries.
+The film first premiered in February 2015 in Berlin, Germany, before its release in Estonia and other northern European countries.
 It was selected as the Estonian entry for the Best Foreign Language Film at the 88th Academy Awards but it was not nominated.

-As the Soviet Union advances to recapture Estonia from its German occupiers, with huge losses on both sides, the film explores the mental conflicts of young Estonians.
+As the Soviet Union advances to recapture Estonia from its German occupiers, with huge losses on both sides, the film explores the mental conflicts of young Estonians who end up meeting on the battlefield to fight against each other.
 Some have volunteered or been conscripted into the German military, most with little commitment to the Nazi regime.
 Others have volunteered or been conscripted into the Soviet forces, again with little commitment to the Communist regime.
 Whichever side wins will regard the Estonians on the opposing side as traitors, liable to execution or deportation.
 Neither side offers the Estonians autonomy from foreign control.

 Plot

 The film opens in July 1944 on the Tannenberg Line in Estonia, where a unit of Estonian Waffen-SS soldiers are fighting the advancing Red Army.
 A visit by a Nazi official, who hands out signed photographs of Hitler, attracts ridicule.
 The Soviet forces are superior in numbers of tanks and infantry and the German forces have to retreat through streams of civilian refugees.
 After a ferocious battle, the victors are a Red Army Estonian unit.

 As they bury the dead of both sides in a mass grave, an Estonian in the Red Army called Jüri searches the body of an Estonian in the German forces called Karl and finds an unposted letter to Karl's sister Aino in Tallinn.
 When the Soviets capture the city, he delivers the letter in person and he and Aino become friendly, which incurs the enmity of his unit's political officer.
-Back fighting on the Sõrve Peninsula in November, his unit captures a group of sixteen-year-old Estonian boys in German uniform.
+Back fighting on the Sõrve Peninsula during the Moonsund operation in November, his unit captures a group of sixteen-year-old Estonian boys in German uniform.
 The political officer orders Jüri to kill them all and, when he questions the decision, shoots Jüri dead.
 The officer himself is executed by one of Jüri's comrades seconds later.
 On Jüri's body, a comrade finds an unposted letter to Aino which he, when he has a spell of leave, delivers in person.